M4TH1EU/FlansMod/README.md

 # FlansMod
-Une mise à jour de FlansMod 1.12.2 résolvant certains crash.
+Une mise à jour de FlansMod 1.12.2 résolvant certains bugs.

 Here you will find the source code for the Minecraft modification, Flan's Mod.
 If you want to pitch in, just submit a pull request, and either _aidancbrady_, _ChrisLane_ or _jamioflan_ will review and merge.
 If you are here